 1920s Good Cheer Bandstand

-Grey County and Owen Sound historically had a few bandstands (such as those at Meaford and Neustadt), but their designs were lighter and thinner, often with more height (and perhaps a storage room underneath).
-Due to today's building codes, the Good Cheer Bandstand is a beefier version able to withstand large groups and high winds.
-The railings are removable when needed and, with less height, the structure more accessible to all, including those in wheelchairs (not something that would exist on 20th-century bandstands).
+Historically, Grey County and Owen Sound had several bandstands (such as those at Meaford and Neustadt), which were lighter, thinner, and often taller.
+Some included a storage room for band equipment underneath.
+Due to today's building codes, the Good Cheer Bandstand is a more substantial version, able to support large groups and endure high winds.
+Unlike 1900s bandstands, the railings can be removed, making the structure accessible to all.